Atlanta Flames

 The Atlanta Flames were a professional ice hockey team based in Atlanta from 1972 until 1980.
 They played home games in the Omni Coliseum and were members of the West and later Patrick divisions of the National Hockey League (NHL).
 Along with the New York Islanders, the Flames were created in 1971 as part of the NHL's conflict with the rival World Hockey Association (WHA).
 The team enjoyed modest success on the ice, qualifying for the playoffs in six of its eight seasons, but failed to win a playoff series and won only two post-season games total.
-The franchise struggled to draw fans and, after averaging only 10,000 per game in the early years of 1979–80, was sold and relocated to Alberta to become the Calgary Flames.
+The franchise struggled to draw fans and, after averaging only 10,000 per game by the 1979–80 season was sold and relocated to Alberta to become the Calgary Flames.

 Eric Vail was the Flames' top goal scorer with 174 while Tom Lysiak led with 431 points.
 Guy Chouinard was the lone player to score 50 goals in one season.
 Goaltender Dan Bouchard led the team in wins (166) and shutouts (20).
 Two Flames players won the Calder Memorial Trophy as the NHL's top rookie: Vail in 1974–75 and Willi Plett in 1975–76.
 Bob MacMillan won the Lady Byng Memorial Trophy as the most gentlemanly player in 1978–79.
 General manager Cliff Fletcher is the lone member of the Atlanta team to be named to the Hockey Hall of Fame.

 History

 Formation

 The National Hockey League (NHL), which had grown from six teams in 1966 to fourteen in 1970, had not planned further expansion until at least 1973.
 However, the 1971 formation of a rival major league—the World Hockey Association (WHA)—altered the NHL's plans and resulted in the two leagues battling for players and markets.
-The NHL sought to keep the WHA out of the newly constructed Nassau Coliseum in Long Island, New York.
+The NHL sought to keep the WHA out of the newly constructed Nassau Coliseum on Long Island, New York.
 The league also opted to place a team in the American South.
 The NHL announced on November 9, 1971, that it was expanding to Long Island and Atlanta.
-The Atlanta franchise was awarded to Tom Cousins, who also owned the Atlanta Hawks of the National Basketball Association (NBA), and would play out of the newly built Omni Coliseum.
+The Atlanta franchise was awarded to Atlanta real estate developer Tom Cousins, who also owned the Atlanta Hawks of the National Basketball Association (NBA), and would play out of the newly built Omni Coliseum.
 The team cost $6 million.
 Cousins named the franchise the Flames in homage to the burning of Atlanta by United States Army General William Sherman during the American Civil War.

 The Flames hired Cliff Fletcher, formerly of the St. Louis Blues, to serve as the team's general manager.
 Former Montreal Canadiens player Bernie Geoffrion was hired as the team's head coach.
 The team stocked its roster via an expansion draft held on June 6, 1972.
 Fletcher focused on goaltending, choosing Phil Myre with his first selection and rookie Dan Bouchard with his second.
 Fletcher drafted a competent roster, but one that was young and inexperienced.
-Two days later, the Flames selected Jacques Richard as the second overall pick in the 1972 NHL Amateur Draft.
+Two days later, the Flames selected Jacques Richard as the second overall pick in the 1972 NHL amateur draft.